 7. Helen Keller’s image (with Braille) is on U.S. currency.

 Keller’s image is on the Alabama state quarter (part of the 50 state quarters program).
 She appears as an old woman sitting in a rocking chair, holding a book (Keller died at age 87 in 1968).
 Introduced in March 2003, the words “Helen Keller” are on the quarter in the Latin alphabet and in braille.

 Released in 2005, the Bollywood film Black is about a young deaf-blind girl named Michelle, her relationship with her teacher, and how she deals with her inability to hear and see.
 Inspired by Keller’s life, Black’s director, Sanjay Leela Bhansali, read her autobiography and visited The Helen Keller Institute for the Deaf and Blind before writing and directing the film.
-It premiered at Cannes, and won both lead actors Indian Filmfare awards.
+It premiered at the Cannes Festival, and won both lead actors Indian Filmfare awards.